Angelokh22/Minecraft-Gift_code-gen-Checker/README.md

 Minecraft Gift code Generator with Checker

-The checker use your `Microsift Minecraft Account`
+The checker use your `Microsoft Minecraft Account`

 1.If You Don't have a Minecraft Account With Microsoft, Go Create one